-This is a pathway for a youth who may move from Transition to Successful Adulthood Services into the Collaborative Care program but opt out of participating in Chafee Voluntary Services.
+Pathway 5 is for youth who may move from Transition to Successful Adulthood Services into the

+Collaborative Care program but opt out of participating in Chafee Voluntary Services.

-Anisa entered foster care at 14.5 years of age and was placed with relative care.
-Anisa remains in relative care until age 16, and her case plan changes to APPLA.
-At age 16, Anisa's CHINS case was transitioned to an OYCM, and she was referred to Transition to Adulthood Services.
-Anisa turns 18 while in foster care and chooses to participate in the Collaborative Care program.
-Anisa participates in the Collaborative Care program until she reaches 21 and chooses not to participate in Voluntary Services.
+Anisa entered foster care at 14.5 years of age and is placed in relative care.
+Anisa remained in relative care until age 16; her case plan changed to APPLA, and she transitioned to an OYCM.
+At age 17.5, Anisa was referred to Transition to Adulthood Services.
+Anisa turned 18 while in foster care and chose to participate in the Collaborative Care program.
+Anisa participated in the Collaborative Care program until she reached 21 and decided not to participate in Voluntary Services.

-II.
-GENERAL REQUIREMENTS FOR TRANSITION TO SUCCESSFUL ADULTHOOD SERVICES
+I. GENERAL REQUIREMENTS FOR TRANSITION TO SUCCESSFUL ADULTHOOD SERVICES